jqpe/figmaid/docs/src/readme.md

 # Introduction

-figmaid is a simple web server that serves locally installed files to Figma.
+figmaid is a simple web server that serves locally installed fonts to Figma.

 ## How does it work? (in a nutshell)